ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. method:: GetPageImages(int pno, bool full: false)

-    PDF only: Return a list of all images (directly or indirectly) referenced by the page object definition. *Please note that this does not mean, that the page actually displays any of these images.*
+    PDF only: Return a list of Entry containing images (directly or indirectly) referenced by the page object definition. *Please note that this does not mean, that the page actually displays any of these images.*

     :arg int pno: page number, 0-based, `-∞ < pno < PageCount`.
     :arg bool full: whether to also include the referencer's :data:`xref` (which is zero if this is the page).

-    :rtype: List<Entry>
+    :rtype: List

     :returns: a list of images **referenced** by this page object definition.
 Each item looks like